 The Company suspended dividends on its class A common stock beginning with the second quarter of 2020.
 Payment of common dividends was previously subject to certain restrictions under the terms of the corporate credit facility, which was terminated in July 2021.
-The Company continues to monitor its financial performance and liquidity position, and as economic conditions improve, the Company will reevaluate its dividend policy.
+The Company continues to monitor its financial performance and liquidity position, and will reevaluate its dividend policy as conditions improve.